 5. Closing crime records

 - Alternatively, it may become apparent that a crime never actually happened.
 For example, an item initially recorded as stolen was then found to have been mislaid.
 In these circumstances the police may show in the crime record that there was crime was ‘cancelled’.
-There are six criteria for a ‘cancelled’ set out in the HOCR, with the key one being if “additional verifiable information is available which determines that no notifiable crime has been committed”.
-If, for example, following an investigation of a reported rape the police are ‘unclear’ as to whether an offence has taken place, then the crime record should remain open, because being ‘unclear’ does not constitute additional verifiable information which determines that the offence did not take place.
+There are six criteria for a ‘cancelled’ set out in the HOCR, with the principle one being if “additional verifiable information is available which determines that no notifiable crime has been committed”.
+If, for example, following an investigation of a reported rape the police are ‘unclear’ as to whether an offence has taken place, then the crime record should stay open, because being ‘unclear’ does not constitute additional verifiable information which determines that the offence did not take place.

 6. Checking that crime records are correct